 Lori Klausutis was an officer worker of now MSNBC host and then-Congressman Joe Scarborough, who died young of an accidental fall provoked by cardiac arrhythmia.

-In the midst of Twitter firestorm Wednesday, President Donald Trump mentioned an “unsolved mystery” which took place in Florida involving NBC’s Joe Scarborough, the current host of Morning Joe on MSNBC.
+In the midst of Twitter firestorm, President Donald Trump mentioned conspiracy theories about the death, which took place in Florida.

 What exactly was Trump referencing when he encouraged people to “investigate?”
-It’s a conspiracy theory that’s been floating around, but has been made relevant again because of Trump’s tweet.
+It’s a conspiracy theory that’s been floating around, but has been made relevant again because of Trump’s tweets.